 Some might think that that New Brunswick’s provincial parks were created for the enjoyment of outdoor activities and the protection of the natural areas within them.

-Many would be surprised to learn that the natural areas within provincial parks are not as protected as they hope.
-According to the Parks Act, provincial parks are for “healthful enjoyment and education” and “shall be maintained for the benefit of future generations”.
+Many would be surprised to learn that until late 2014, the natural areas within provincial parks were not as protected as they hope.
+According to the old Parks Act, provincial parks are for “healthful enjoyment and education” and “shall be maintained for the benefit of future generations”.

-The Act does not mention protecting natural features or habitats.
-Subject to some conditions, many activities which might be considered “un-park-like” are technically permissible, including the construction of quarries and commercial forestry.
+The Act did not mention protecting natural features or habitats.
+Subject to some conditions, many activities which might be considered “un-park-like” were technically permissible, including the construction of quarries and commercial forestry, or other developments that remove natural areas.

-Compare this with the rules that govern Canada’s National Parks, which in New Brunswick includes Fundy National Park and Kouchibouguac National Park.
+Previously, comparing the old Parks Act with the rules that govern Canada’s National Parks, which in New Brunswick includes Fundy National Park and Kouchibouguac National Park, was bleak.
 The National Parks Act says, “Maintenance or restoration of ecological integrity, through the protection of natural resources and natural processes, shall be the first priority of the Minister when considering all aspects of the management of parks.” (section 8.2)

 The second event was summer 2009 at Mount Carleton Provincial Park.
 While upgrading existing cabins in the park, forests between the cabins and a lake were removed, again down to the water’s edge.

-To ensure that New Brunswick’s provincial parks continue to be “maintained for the benefit of future generations”, CPAWS NB believes that government needs to change existing Park legislation and regulations.
-We need laws that make ecological integrity a priority for our parks system, and that require conservation management plans for our parks.
+To ensure that New Brunswick’s provincial parks continue to be “dedicated to future generations” and to “permanently protect biodiversity and ecosystems”, CPAWS NB believes that government needs to begin working towards park management that mirrors the recent changes made to the provincial park legislation and regulations.
+Now that we have laws that make ecological integrity a priority for our parks system, and that require conservation management plans for our parks, we would like to see the first steps towards the implementation of these regulations.

 The National parks system requires individual management plans for all their parks, which includes “a long-term ecological vision for the park, a set of ecological integrity objectives and indicators and provisions for resource protection and restoration, zoning, visitor use, public awareness and performance evaluation” (Canada National Parks Act, Section 11.1).
-Developing similar plans would ensure that any development within provincial parks in the future would be consistent with nature conservation.
+The development of similar plans, which are now required under the Parks Act, would ensure that any development within provincial parks in the future would be consistent with nature conservation.
+CPAWS NB would like to see management plans begin to be developed by the province for all provincial parks, and for the province to involve the public in the process.